maldun/UltraMekCore/README.md

 (TL;DR: This work is under GPL v2 as it should remain free but compatible with MekHQ)

+### Coypyright notes and acknowledgments

-Disclaimer: Used snippets of code by © Copyright 2014-2022, Juan Linietsky, Ariel Manzur and the Godot community (CC-BY 3.0)
+Used snippets of code by © Copyright 2014-2022, Juan Linietsky, Ariel Manzur and the Godot community (CC-BY 3.0)

+MechWarrior, BattleMech, ‘Mech and AeroTech are registered trademarks of The Topps Company, Inc. Original BattleTech material Copyright by Catalyst Game Labs All Rights Reserved.
+Used without permission.

+This program uses assets of MegaMek (https://megamek.org/) which were kindly granted with permission of the MegaMek team.
+This project is designed with MekHQ and MegaMekLab in mind for management, so definitely check them out!